danchoi/fredit/README.md

 control over the front-end as he or she can handle.

-**fredit helps you empower capable non-Rails programmers to help you on the front-end of a Rails app, with less overhead.** Just run a fredit-enabled instance of your Rails app on a server that he or she can access through a web browser.
+**fredit helps you empower capable non-Rails programmers to help you on the front-end of a Rails app, with less overhead.**

+Just run a fredit-enabled instance of your Rails app on a server that he or she can access through a web browser.
 This fredit-able instance can have its own Rails environment, database, and git branch.
+You probably put a copy of your app on staging server anyway, so you can use that instance for fredit-ing.

 ## The best Ruby templating system is other people